Sapna2001/JavaSript30/Mouse Move Shadow/README.md

 # Mouse Move Shadow
-A shadow is created on hovering over text.
+A shadow is created on hovering over text.</br>
 [View it](https://onmoveshadow.netlify.app/)

 # Teach stacks used :-